space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 - This is a fashion accessory accessible to all crew, however when worn by a Revolutionary their codewords deal 1.5x more LHP damage.

 **Revolutionary posters**
 - Crew can print rolled posters from autolathes using cloth.
+This feature is available regardless of roundtype.
+- These posters are the same posters that spawn on stations roundstart.
-- These posters are randomized when printed, and can result in loyal, neutral or revolutionary posters.
+- Posters are randomized when printed, and can result in loyal, neutral or revolutionary posters.
 Examining a rolled poster gives its name and allegiance.
 - Revolutionary posters have a **4** tile radius of influence when put up (requires line of sight).
   - When inside this radius, you take **0.25** LHP damage / second (to a max of **4** stacks).
   - When inside this radius, codewords deal **1.25**x more damage (does not stack with itself).
 - Loyal posters also have a **4** tile radius of influence when put up (requires line of sight).
   - When inside this radius, you heal **0.25** LHP damage / second (to a max of **4** stacks).
   - When inside this radius, codewords deal **0.5**x damage (does not stack with itself).
-- Posters can be taken down, and if recycled gives back some cloth
+- Posters can be taken down, and if recycled gives back some cloth.
-- Destroying a poster that is up heals **10** LHP if it's a Revolutionary poster, or deals **10** LHP if it's a Loyal poster.
+- Destroying a poster that is rolled up on a wall heals **5** LHP if it's a Revolutionary poster, or deals **10** LHP if it's a Loyal poster.

 ### Dead Drop Duffelbag / The Revolutionaries Uplink